ecapx/evaluating-llms-on-detecting-cease-and-desist-violations-paper/README.md

-# Evaluating Large Language Models and Prompt Variants on the Task of Detecting Cease and Desist Violations in German Online Product Descriptions

-This repository serves as an appendix to the original paper published at DataMode 23.
-Here, further visualizations from our experiments can be found.
+# KIVEDU

+This is the public repository for the [KIVEDU](https://www.kivedu-projekt.de/de/) project.

+KIVEDU is a project which aspires to revolutionalize the enforcements of consumer rights in Germany through the use of Large-Language Models and other AI technologies.
+More information can be found at the [official project website](https://www.kivedu-projekt.de/de/)

+This repository contains further details from our research and appendices to publications.